-In August 2004, the Company entered into employment agreements with Mr. Karpovich, Mr. Kimick and Mr. Michno providing that, although each employee is employed at will, the relevant employee will be entitled to receive severance payments upon termination of his employment by the Company without Cause (as defined in the relevant employment agreement).
-The severance payments will be paid over the 12-month period after termination in bi-weekly installments equal to the employee's base salary, and the employee will also be entitled to post-termination medical benefits under COBRA.
+Messrs.
+Karpovich, Kimick, LaPorte and Michno each have an employment agreement with the Company providing that, although each is employed at will, he will be entitled to receive severance payments upon termination of his employment by the Company without Cause (as defined in the relevant employment agreement).
+The severance payments will be paid, for Messrs.
+Karpovich, Kimick and Michno, for 12 months after termination, and for Mr. LaPorte, for six months, in bi-weekly installments equal to the employee's base salary, and the employee will also be entitled to post-termination medical benefits under COBRA.

-Under a Death and Disability Benefit Plan Agreement with Mr. G. Grinberg, dated September 23, 1994, in the event of Mr. G. Grinberg's death or disability while employed by the Company, the Company will pay to his spouse, if she is then living, an annual benefit equal, as of fiscal 2005, to \$365,700 (increased October 1 each year by an amount equal to two percent of the benefit that would have been payable in the prior year).
+Under a Death and Disability Benefit Plan Agreement with Mr. G. Grinberg, dated September 23, 1994, in the event of Mr. G. Grinberg's death or disability while employed by the Company, the Company will pay to his spouse, if she is then living, an annual benefit equal, as of fiscal 2006, to \$373,014 (increased October 1 each year by an amount equal to two percent of the benefit that would have been payable in the prior year).
 Benefits are payable for the lesser of 10 years or the life of Mr. G. Grinberg's spouse, and are payable only from the general assets of the Company.
 Neither Mr. G. Grinberg nor his spouse may assign the Agreement or any of the benefits payable thereunder and none of the benefits are payable to the estates or any of the heirs of Mr. G. Grinberg or his spouse.
 The Agreement provides that it automatically terminates in the event of the termination of Mr. G. Grinberg's employment with the Company for any reason other than his death or disability and further provides that it is not to be considered a contract of employment.
 For purposes of the Agreement "disability" means the inability of Mr. G. Grinberg to perform the duties pertaining to his job because of accident, sickness or other illness as determined by a majority of disinterested directors.